sonnt32/etl-bigquery-to-starrocks/README.md

 ## 4. Integration with StarRocks
 StarRocks connects to the transformed data in GCS using **External Tables**, allowing for efficient querying and further analytical processing.

+## 5. Superset Connection
+Superset is connected to StarRocks through the **Superset Database Connector**.
+- Configure the connection string within Superset (using SQLAlchemy-style URI).
+- Once connected, datasets and external tables from StarRocks can be easily explored and visualized directly in Superset.